FameHouseWorld.com

 Address & Accessibility

-Mamata Banerjee home is placed at 30B, Harish Chatterjee Street, Kalighat, one among South Kolkata’s oldest and maximum culturally wealthy regions.
-The community is:
+Mamata Banerjee’s home is located at 30B, Harish Chatterjee Street, Kalighat one of South Kolkata’s oldest and most culturally rich areas.
+The neighborhood is:

-Unlike VIP zones with restrained entry, Harish Chatterjee Street is a public thoroughfare.
-Security employees are present however minimal in comparison to different political residences.
-A 2024 Indian Express function stated that locals often spot Banerjee walking to close by stores or temples without heavy security convoys a rarity for someone in her position.
+Unlike VIP zones with restricted entry, Harish Chatterjee Street is a public thoroughfare.
+Security personnel are present but minimal compared to other political residences.
+Media feature reports note that locals frequently spot Banerjee in the vicinity without heavy security convoys a rarity for someone in her position.

 Property Size & Valuation

-For context, the reliable West Bengal CM house (digbari) at 30B Camac Street is a sprawling colonial-era bungalow worth numerous crores.
-Banerjee has continuously refused to relocate there considering that taking workplace in 2011, mentioning her emotional attachment to Kalighat and choice to remain accessible to normal residents.
+For context, the official West Bengal Chief Minister’s residence at 30B Camac Street is a sprawling colonial-era bungalow worth several crores.
+Banerjee has continuously declined to relocate there since taking office in 2011, citing her emotional attachment to Kalighat and her preference to remain accessible to ordinary citizens.

 Architecture & Exterior: No-Frills Bengali Simplicity